The 2023 Atlantic hurricane season is underway. NOAA predicts an above normal season this year.

 Unnamed subtropical storm

-An unnamed, short-lived subtropical storm formed off the U.S. Northeast coast in mid-January, although it wasn’t recognized by the National Hurricane Center until May.
+An unnamed, short-lived subtropical storm formed off the U.S. Northeast coast in mid-January, although the National Hurricane Center didn’t recognize it until May.

 It formed on Jan.
 16, moving rapidly northeast, making landfall on the far northeastern coast of Nova Scotia just before turning post-tropical a day later on Jan.
 17.

-At peak intensity, it had max winds of 70 mph.
-Since it was declared a storm months later during routine reassessment by the NHC, it will not be given a name, but it does count as an official storm.
+At peak intensity, it had top estimated winds of 70 mph.
+Since the NHC declared it a storm months later during routine reassessment, it did not get a name, but it does count as an official storm.

 Arlene